Gleyber Torres Preview, Player Props: Yankees vs. Royals

-Gleyber Torres -- with a slugging percentage of .342 in his past 10 games (including zero homers) -- will be in action for the New York Yankees versus the Kansas City Royals, with Steven Cruz on the hill, on September 30 at 7:10 PM ET.
+On Sunday, Gleyber Torres (.316 slugging percentage in past 10 games, with zero homers) and the New York Yankees face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 3:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Royals.
+He strung together two hits (going 2-for-4 with two RBI) in his most recent game against the Royals.

 Sportsbook Promo Codes